KenKundert/svg_schematic/README.rst

     - ``orientation`` arguments have been renamed to ``orient``.
     - terminal array (``t``) has been removed

-    You can get upgrade previous schematics to this version by:
+    You can upgrade previous schematics to this version by:

     - adding ``C=`` to leading argument of all components.
     - replacing ``orientation`` with ``orient`` in the argument lists of all components.